 Symbols (Greek, math, etc.) must be spelled out, e.g., Beta.

-- Epidemiology: Analytical and Theoretical Plant Pathology; Cropping Systems/Sustainability; Pathogen-Vector Interactions; Phyllosphere; Rhizosphere; Population Biology Genetics; Climate Change; Risk Assessment; Systematics/Evolution; Pathogen Dispersal
+- Ecology and Epidemiology: Analytical and Theoretical Plant Pathology; Cropping systems / Sustainability Pathogen-Vector Interactions; Phyllosphere; Rhizosphere; Population Biology Genetics; Climate Change; Risk Assessment; Systematics/Evolution;

-- Molecular and Cellular Plant-Microbe Interactions: Molecular Plant-Microbe Interactions; Proteomics/Metabolomics/Genomics; Biochemistry and Cell Biology; Molecular Aspects of Effectors and their Host Targets; Plant Defense Responses
+- Molecular/Cellular/Plant-Microbe Interactions: Molecular Plant-Microbe Interactions; Genetics/Genomics, Biochemistry and Cell Biology of Pathogenesis; Genetics/Genomics, Biochemistry and Cell Biology of Host Resistance; Molecular Aspects of Effectors and their Host Targets; Plant Defense Responses;

-b) Select one pathogen type keyword that best relates to your presentation.
+2) Select one pathogen type keywordthat best relates to your presentation.

 - Cereals/Grains: Corn; Rice; Sorghum; Soybean; Wheat; Other